apppresser/AppPresser/README.md

 ## Changelog

+### 3.7.1
+* properly format json login error
+* fix missing user_id and token on registration
+* filters and translations for api register
+* register action hooks
+* extend transient for software updates checks to reduce the number of server calls for plugin/theme updates

 ### 3.7.0
 * Cookie fix to allow login via browser preview
 * Add action before and after login